2021–22 Liga I: Play-out round

 The bottom ten teams from the regular season meet once to contest against relegation.
 Teams started the play-out round with their points from the Regular season halved, rounded upwards, and no other records carried over from the Regular season.
 The winner of the Relegation round finish 7th in the overall season standings, the second placed team – 8th, and so on, with the last placed team in the Relegation round being 16th.

 Play-out table

 European play-offs

 In the semi-final, the 7th and 8th-placed teams of the Liga I typically play a one-legged match on the ground of the better placed team (7th place).
 However the 7th place team, Sepsi, has already qualified to the Europa Conference League as Romanian Cup winners, so the semi-final was not played.
 In the final, the 8th place team will play the team ranked in the last UEFA Europa Conference League spot in the play-off tournament.
 The winner of the final will enter the second qualifying round of the UEFA Europa Conference League.

 European play-off final

 Promotion/relegation play-offs

-The 13th and 14th-placed teams of the Liga I faces the 3rd and 4th-placed team of the Liga II.
+The 13th and 14th-placed teams of the Liga I faced the 3rd and 4th-placed teams of the Liga II.